Skip to main content

 • Increased expression of pro-inflammatory mediators

-Keeping that in mind, a 2016 study found that GHK-Cu “significantly increased gene expression of MMP-1 and MMP-2 at the lowest concentration.”
-The study’s authors considered this to be one of the reasons the peptide was able to increase collagen and elastin production.
+Additionally, a 2016 study found that GHK-Cu “significantly increased gene expression of MMP-1 and MMP-2 at the lowest concentration,” which the study’s authors considered to be one of the reasons the peptide was able to increase collagen and elastin production.

-So, what this could ultimately mean is that using too much GHK-Cu (or other copper peptides) may — in theory — increase the skin’s MMP-1 concentration above the levels involved in healthy collagen production and take it into the “collagen fragmentation and breakdown” territory seen in older skin with naturally higher MMP-1 levels.
+So, what this could ultimately mean is that using too much GHK-Cu (or other copper peptides) may — in theory — increase the skin’s MMP-1 concentration above the levels involved in healthy collagen production, taking it into the “collagen fragmentation and breakdown” territory seen in older skin with naturally higher MMP-1 levels.

 Who are GHK-Cu peptides for?

-• Individuals with inflammatory skin conditions (e.g., eczema, rosacea, etc.)
+• Inflammatory skin conditions (e.g., eczema, rosacea, etc.)

-• Those with scarring due to injuries, surgeries, or acne
+• Scarring due to injuries, surgeries, or acne

 Who should avoid GHK-Cu?